jhucsf/spring2020/assign/assign03.md

 ---
 layout: default
-title: "Assignment 3: Cache simulator, code optimization"
+title: "Assignment 3: Cache simulator"
 ---

 *Note that this assignment description is preliminary, and is likely to change*

+Due: Thursday, March 26th by 11pm

-# Part 1: Cache simulator
+# Cache simulator

-**Acknowledgment**: This problem was originally developed by [Peter Froehlich](https://www.cs.jhu.edu/~phf) for [his version of CSF](https://www.cs.jhu.edu/~phf/2018/fall/cs229).
+**Acknowledgment**: This assignment was originally developed by [Peter Froehlich](https://www.cs.jhu.edu/~phf) for [his version of CSF](https://www.cs.jhu.edu/~phf/2018/fall/cs229).